google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/index.md

   </figure>
 </div>

 Upon user approval for a payment request, the [`show()`](https://www.w3.org/TR/payment-request/#show) method's promise resolves.
-The app may use the `.shippingAddress` property of the [`PaymentResponse`](https://www.w3.org/TR/payment-request/#paymentresponse-interface) object to inform the payment processor of the shipping address, along with other properties.
+The app may use the `shippingAddress` property of the [`PaymentResponse`](https://www.w3.org/TR/payment-request/#paymentresponse-interface) object to inform the payment processor of the shipping address, along with other properties.

 <div style="clear:both;"></div>